 The advantages are legion.
 Apart from giving operators a variety of deployment options – whether on-prem or in any form of public cloud – they can scale operations with cost efficiencies unachievable if attempted conventionally.

 A number of our major tier 1 customers began moving in this direction some time ago.
 They wanted to eliminate manual operations and costly errors and outages by automating the process in the cloud.
 Not only are operations far less error-prone, but they are reproducible too.
 With software built on Kubernetes, the same results will be repeatable ad infinitum, a predictable model that is highly expensive – if not next to impossible – to achieve manually on-premises.

 All of our media processing software is now available in a cloud-agnostic containerized deployable format.
-Within Cygnus (contribution and distribution solutions) and Aquila (consumer delivery solutions), we can address specific media industry and content delivery applications and use cases today.
+We can address specific media industry and content delivery applications and use cases today.